Who are we?

 Day and Time

 Currently twice a month on the 1st and 3rd Tuesdays.
-We are aiming towards weekly sailing in the future.
+We also sail on the 5th Tuesday in a month that has one.

 Sailing times start at 9:30 a.m. and finish about 12.30 p.m.